abhicoo/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 We will convert image to grayscale since color has very little thing to do with classifying the traffic signs.
-The structure is of symbols in traffic signs is important.
+The symbols structure in traffic signs is important feature.
 We will also normalize the image so that we are not passing very high values of classifier.
 It helps model in learning parameters easily.
 We will also apply histogram equalization technique so that we have better contrast in our images.